ssbc/ssb-room-client/readme.md

 Plugin to accept interact with SSB room servers.
 This is supposed to be installed and used on **apps** that make remote calls to servers, thus _clients_.

+Note, some rooms may have additional features such as Sign-in with SSB and HTTP invites, so it may be worth installing also [ssb-http-auth-client](https://github.com/staltz/ssb-http-auth-client) and [ssb-http-invite-client](https://github.com/staltz/ssb-http-invite-client).

 ## Installation

 **Prerequisites:**